joibarr/azure-docs/articles/active-directory/identity-protection/concept-identity-protection-risks.md

 #### Why am I not seeing any leaked credentials?

 Leaked credentials are processed anytime Microsoft finds a new, publicly available batch.
 Because of the sensitive nature, the leaked credentials are deleted shortly after processing.
-Only new leaked credentials found after you enable password hash synchronization (PHS) will be processed against your tenant.
+For synchronized users only new leaked credentials found after you enable password hash synchronization (PHS) will be processed against your tenant.
 Verifying against previously found credential pairs isn't done.

 #### I haven't seen any leaked credential risk events for quite some time?

 If you haven't seen any leaked credential risk events, it is because of the following reasons:

-- You don't have PHS enabled for your tenant.
+- For synchronized users, you don't have PHS enabled for your tenant.
 - Microsoft has not found any leaked credential pairs that match your users.

 #### How often does Microsoft process new credentials?